 - Review Topologies for Microsoft Entra Connect to ensure the hybrid topology for Microsoft Entra Connect is deployed in a supported configuration.

 - Learn about using conditional access to protect access to your applications, with Plan a Conditional Access deployment.

 - For more information on providing AD DS in Azure as infrastructure, review Integrating on-premises AD with Azure.

-- Review Azure AD Application Proxy if you intend on providing Azure AD integrations with on-premises or cloud IaaS applications.
+- Review Microsoft Entra application proxy if you intend on providing Microsoft Entra integrations with on-premises or cloud IaaS applications.

 - Because identity is the new control plane for security, review Identity Management Best Practices.

-- Furthermore, as deplying this solution requires highly privileged accounts, review Securing privileged access, to understand security controls for privileged accounts.
+- Furthermore, as deploying this solution requires highly privileged accounts, review Securing privileged access, to understand security controls for privileged accounts.